Crescent Moon Gold 13 Review

 The Gold 13 is decent here, though it's not our favorite.
 Despite the narrowness of the tail, the front toe portion is among the widest we tested.
 These shoes are designed specifically with a woman's gait in mind, but one of our testers still felt they had to widen their steps a bit.
 Most testers, however, didn't have to change their gait much at all, though the way the heel flips up took a bit of getting used to for everyone.
 The comfort of walking in these shoes is terrain dependent — in deep snow, we struggled a bit, but on packed or partially packed trails we felt great.

 Ease of Use

-The Gold 13 is a well-made snowshoe with a comfortable and secure binding system and a smart design for quick efficient navigation on trails.
+This a well-made snowshoe with a comfortable and secure binding system and a smart design for quick and efficient navigation on trails.
 We don't recommend it if you plan to head out into deep backcountry snow drifts or super icy steep terrain, but for trail hiking, whether beginner or advanced, this is a solid purchase.

 — Penney Garrett

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More